Spring 2019 Audition Information

-After warm up, we teach everyone a blending exercise to perform later.
+After a warm up, we teach everyone a blending exercise to perform later.
 You then sign up for a 10-minute individual slot.
-So far we have not have been “auditioning,” just introducing ourselves and establishing the schedule.
 Please arrive on time though so you can learn the blending exercise.

 Several “sing-backs” are next: we play a short sequence of notes on the piano, and ask you to sing them back to us.
 This is a pitch exercise to check your skill at hearing and reproducing specific notes well.